Skip to Content

 The World Heritage Wet Tropics area including the Daintree and Tablelands area, is a prime spot for seeing the endemic subspecies of the Double-eyed Fig Parrot and Crimson Rosella as well as the Scaly-breasted and Little Lorikeet.

-Search for birding tours including Parrots, using the seasonal viewing opportunities calendar further down the page or by using the map button directly below:
+Search for birding tours including Parrots, using the seasonal viewing opportunities calendar further down the page.

 Find a tour